isonil/CovariantCollections/README.md

 # About
-C# List wrapper which can be cast to ILists of any subtype
+C# type-safe List\<T> wrapper which can be cast to ILists of any subtype

 The goal was to create a collection which could be cast to any collection whose elements inherit from the main type.